1973–74 Dumbarton F.C. season: August

 The first game of season 1973-74 saw Dumbarton host a first round Stirlingshire Cup tie against Clydebank and easily triumphed 3–0.

 The next day a 16-man squad left for a training camp in Spain – the first trip abroad for the club since 1922.
 During the trip they played a friendly match on 7 August against Spanish regional side LLloret de Mar, winning 5–1.

-On their return it was straight into League Cup business where Dumbarton had been drawn in a tough section along with Ayr United, Morton and Hibernian.
-And so it was to prove as the first four matches yielded just one point - a 1–1 home draw against Morton was all that there was to show, against the loss of all three away games - 2-0 v Ayr United, 1-0 v Hibernian and 1–0 against Morton.
+Upon returning Dumbarton entered the League Cup group stage alongside Ayr United, Morton and Hibernian.
+The team secured one point from their opening four matches.
+This came from a 1–1 home draw against Morton The remaining three away games resulted in defeats:2-0 against Ayr United, 1-0 against Hibernian and 1–0 against Morton.

 Meanwhile, Dumbarton accepted a £40,000 offer from Dundee for Tom McAdam, but left it up to the young striker to decide as to his future.

 On 25 August Dumbarton played the return League Cup tie against Hibernian at Boghead, crushing the Easter Road side 4-1 and leaving the door still open for qualification to the next round.
 The subsequent 1–0 home win against Ayr United four days later confirmed this and a lucrative second round tie against Rangers.
 The good news continued as McAdam decided to remain at Boghead.